rcomno/Milestone-Project-1/Journal.md

 .input H/L stakes(may not do in favor of dynamic) .input Money amount
 .random intgen for each button
-.stop rig funcs after hitting num >16
-.output W/L conditions
+.stop rig funcs after hitting num >16(probably don't need to do this) .output W/L conditions
 .use W/L Cons to calc money
 .change money amount
-.play agian Y/N?-take winnings or continue playing?
+.play agian Y/N?-take winnings or continue playing? pass rig funcs as var?

 -css
 Have to figure out how render a background/effects for win-loose